There was a time when my husband and I spent over $600 on food in one month.

 This is my preferred method.
 I simply write down what I spend directly in my planner as soon as I get in the car after shopping.
 I always have my planner on me, so it works well.
 I can reference my notes when I reconcile my budget later on.

 This may go without saying, but the key to making any of those methods work, is to actually use them.
 Building a habit to write down the numbers of what you spend can take a little time.
+Like writing down your goals is a proven way to make sure they happen, writing down your numbers is vital to making your budget work.
 It is well worth it once you get there.
 It’s the only way to a healthy grocery budget!

 What to do with Your Grocery Receipts